Economic abuse: United Kingdom

 Economic abuse is officially recognised in UK law.
 It was first defined in law in the Domestic Abuse Act 2021, which was introduced into parliament in early 2020 and was given Royal Assent on 29 April 2021.
 The Act defines economic abuse as any behaviour that has a substantial adverse effect on a victim's ability to acquire, use or maintain money or other property, or obtain goods or services.
-The Act also calls for a Domestic Abuse Commissioner role to monitor the government’s response to domestic abuse.
+The Act also calls for a Domestic Abuse Commissioner role to monitor the government's response to domestic abuse.

-Previously, economic abuse could be prosecuted as controlling or coercive behaviour under the Serious Crime Act 2015.
+Previously, economic abuse could be prosecuted as controlling or coercive behavior under the Serious Crime Act 2015.